Takashiidobe/notes/src/books/designing-data-intensive-applications/replication.md

 ### Setting Up New Followers

 We want to get a copy of the consistent state of the database onto a new copy.
-But since we\'re serving writes while we\'re doing so, we can\'t do a simple file copy.
+But since we're serving writes while we're doing so, we can't do a simple file copy.
 What do we do?

-1. Take a consistent snapshot of the leader\'s database at some point in time.
+1. Take a consistent snapshot of the leader's database at some point in time.
 2. Copy the snapshot to the follower node.
 3. When copying the snapshot has finished, the follower requests the